Reading-eScience-Centre/edal-java/docs/04-usage.md

 In ncWMS, the WMS layer names are of the form `datasetId/variableId`.

+When colours can be specified, there are three main ways of describing them:
+* 0xRRGGBB: Hexadecimal representation of the red, green, and blue components of the colour respectively.
+For example 0x000000 represents black, 0xFF0000 represents 100% red, etc.
+* 0xAARRGGBB: Hexadecimal representation of the alpha, red, green, and blue components
+* Named colours.
+The special value "transparent" is supported, as are another 865 named colours.
+The full list of these can be found [here](https://github.com/Reading-eScience-Centre/edal-java/blob/master/common/src/main/resources/colors.csv)

 ### GetMap

 All of the standard parameters for GetMap are supported on ncWMS.
 Additional notes on some of these: